yarf-framework/yarf/README.md

 ### Context

-The Context object is a property of a Resource and it will be always available for you with the Context information about the ongoing request.
+The Context object is passed as a parameter to all Resource methods and contains all the information related to the ongoing request.

 Check the Context docs for a reference of the object: [https://godoc.org/github.com/yarf-framework/yarf#Context](https://godoc.org/github.com/yarf-framework/yarf#Context)

-Also check the RequestContext docs, for a reference of the methods available to work with Context data from your handlers: [https://godoc.org/github.com/yarf-framework/yarf#RequestContext](https://godoc.org/github.com/yarf-framework/yarf#RequestContext)
-All Resource objects implements (via composition) the RequestContext object.